 Once they have baked let them cool in the pan for ten minutes to firm up.
 As I said earlier they are pretty fragile while they are hot.

 Look at those golden bottoms!
-These are DELICIOUS when they are freshly baked.
-Soft and chewy bakery style cookies right in your own kitchen.
+These white chocolate cookies with macadamia nuts are DELICIOUS when they are freshly baked.
+Soft and chewy bakery style goodies right in your own kitchen.

 These beauties are just like Subway only healthier, homemade, and quite honestly just much, much better.